chesslablab/spablab/README.md

 ![React PGN Chess](/resources/black-chess-pieces.jpg?raw=true)

-React PGN Chess is a web chess board that displays PGN moves made by players.
-The moves are validated on the server with [PGN Chess](https://github.com/programarivm/pgn-chess), which is a chess board representation written with PHP.
+React PGN Chess is a web-based chess board working along with [PGN Chess Server](https://github.com/programarivm/pgn-chess-server) which is a PHP Ratchet WebSocket server that validates PGN moves made by players.

 ![React PGN Chess](/resources/demo.gif)

-### 1. Server

 Install the dependencies:

-    composer install
     npm install

-Initialise the chess server:

-    php php/chess-server.php
-    New ReactPgnChess game!

-### 2. Client
+Create an .env file:

+    cp .env.example .env

+Finally make sure to update the `REACT_APP_PGN_CHESS_SERVER_URL` in your `.env` file to the URL of the WebSocket server as per the [server documentation](https://github.com/programarivm/pgn-chess-server#set-up-and-start-the-server).

-In the project directory, you can run:
+Then, in the project directory, you can run:

 #### `npm start`